isgasho/xs/README.md

-The client and server programs (hkexsh and hkexshd) use a mostly drop-in replacement for golang's standard golang/pkg/net facilities (net.Dial(), net.Listen(), net.Accept() and the net.Conn type), which automatically negotiate keying material for 'secure' sockets, using one of a selectable set of experimental key exchange (KEX) or key encapsulation mechanisms (KEM).
+The client and server programs (hkexsh and hkexshd) use a mostly drop-in replacement for golang's standard golang/pkg/net facilities (net.Dial(), net.Listen(), net.Accept() and the net.Conn type), which automatically negotiate keying material for secure sockets using one of a selectable set of experimental key exchange (KEX) or key encapsulation mechanisms (KEM).

 Currently supported exchanges are: